gabriwl165/python-web-framework/README.md

     })
 ```

-And you should start to thing "this is so complex, it might have some awesome business logic to implement it", and TCHARAM, this can be achieve by implementing regex on our `Router` class
+And you might start to think, 'This is so complex; there must be some sophisticated business logic to implement it.'
+And voilà, this can be achieved by using regex in our `Router` class.

-First, let's understand how regex works and how this can be achieved, we have two strings `"/users/{id}/"` and `"/users/12345/"`, let's make a prototype:
+First, let's understand how regex works and how this can be achieved.
+We have two strings `"/users/{id}/"` and `"/users/12345/"`.
+Let's create a prototype:
 ```python
 import re
 match = re.match(r'/users/(.+?)/', "/users/123/")